matchaboar/tax-man/README.md

 - A *workflow* consists of several *activity* objects.
 Activities will run in sequence.
 - We can have multiple *versions* of a *workflow*.
 Different workflow versions can consist of different *strategy* objects, which applied to an activity, change how the activity is resolved.
+- Mermaid diagrams for the configured workflows live in `workflow/README.md`.

 ## weights-and-biases